Table information for 'califadr3.cubes'

 CALIFA data was obtained using the PPAK integral field unit (IFU), with a hexagonal field-of-view of 1.3 square arcmin, with a 100% covering factor by adopting a three-pointing dithering scheme. has been taken in two setups: V500 (6 Å bin size, 646 galaxies) and V1200 (2.3 Å bin size, 484 galaxies).
 A final product ("COMBO") combining both data sets, covering 3700-7500 Å at 6 Å bin size, is made availble for 484 galaxies.

 CALIFA is a legacy survey, intended for the community.
 This is the (final) Data Release 3.
+This is the VO/TAP publication with a simple web interface on top.
+See http://califa.caha.es/ for the upstream site.

 For a list of all services and tables belonging to this table's resource, see Information on resource 'CALIFA (Calar Alto Legacy Integral Field spectroscopy Area) survey DR3'